 What you want seems simple.
 You just want to keep getting one check each month, a combined withdrawal from all your retirement accounts, just as if you were still earning income.
 In fact, you are still earning income.
 But if you don’t properly account for your RMDs and the tax consequences of your decisions, you could end up paying hundreds of thousands more over time.

 The Winding Staircase to a Single Monthly Retirement Check

 The winding staircase begins by assessing what you have.
 You need to list everything out.

 Traditional IRAs.
 Rollover IRAs.
 SEP IRAs.
 Roth IRAs.
 401(k)s.
 Roth 401(k)s.
 403(b)s.
 Roth 403(b)s.
 457(b)s.
 Pensions.
-Profit sharing.
+Profit-sharing.
 Stocks.
 Dividends.
 Mutual funds.
 Index funds.
 Real estate.
 Social security.
 Certificates of deposit.
 Annuities.
-Even your 0.27% interest bearing checking and savings accounts.
+Even your 0.27% interest-bearing checking and savings accounts.

 It all matters because the amount of income you’re making in retirement affects your tax bracket.
 When you take RMDs, that counts as taxable income.
 But it’s complicated.
 For every rule, there are exceptions and options, each of which has new tax implications that will affect your decisions about how much to withdraw, and from which accounts and income sources.

-When you bump to a higher tax bracket, you have less money available to achieve your life goals, and a more difficult road to making your money last.
+When you bump into a higher tax bracket, you have less money available to achieve your life goals and a more difficult road to making your money last.
 So it matters – a lot – which accounts you withdraw from, and when.
 You aren’t required to take RMDs until you’re 70.5 years old.
 But you are allowed to withdraw money from most retirement accounts earlier than that.
 Which ones should you withdraw from first?